Master Business Licence vs. Corporation in 2025 | Costs, Liability & Tax Guide for Ontario

 When to Choose Which Structure

 If you’re testing a side hustle on a small budget, a Master Business Licence makes perfect sense.
 For roughly C$60, you can get your trade name registered and keep compliance simple.
 When your liability risk is low—think freelance consulting or gigs—you avoid the extra paperwork and costs of incorporation.
+Additionally, incorporation often enhances your business credibility with customers, lenders, and investors, making it easier to secure financing or partnerships.

 Once your venture starts to carry more risk or you’re eyeing investors, incorporating becomes the smarter move.
 It gives you limited liability protection, so your personal assets stay separate from business debts.
 Plus, a formal governance structure makes it easier to add shareholders and plan for long‑term growth.